charliewang95/plm/README.md

 * Hint: to run locally, remove the .env file if it exists

+## Testing
+* Testing variables are configured in `src/resources/testConfig.js`.
+Many front-end component imports the file for now.

 ## To deploy on Servers

 __ Note: Mongodb is alreayd running on servers as a service.
 This means you do not need to run mongodb separately when you want to start the server__